October 5, 2020

 This actually couldn’t be further from the truth.
 Some of the smallest breasts can produce large amounts of milk.
 The capacity to which a woman produces milk solely relies on the milk-producing cells (breast tissue).
 The truth of the matter is breast size is determined by fat and has nothing to do with milk production.

 Women’s bodies are made in unique shapes and forms, down to the nipple shape and size.
-For most women, the size of their nipple does not affect their child’s ability to nurse successfully.
+An expert pediatrician in arvada says that for most women, the size of their nipple does not affect their child’s ability to nurse successfully.
 In other cases where nipple size may be a factor in a baby’s inability to properly latch, a lactation consultant can help provide techniques to help overcome the challenges.

 Naturally, breastfeeding was designed to feel good, so having nipple pain isn’t actually normal.
 According to the information given by https://qckinetix.com/birmingham/homewood-al, in the beginning stages of nursing, nipple is common due to the breast getting used to a little human being latching on it.
 However, if you experience toe-curling pain, needle-like sensations, and other soreness, those are indicators of deeper issues.
 Sometimes it is something as small as a latching issue or something more major, such as mastitis.

 Most babies need to feed from both sides for a “well-balanced” meal.
 They may favor one side over the other whether it’s due to more production or finding comfort in the way mom holds him/her.
 Neglecting one side could cause the other breast to get engorged and become quite painful.
 Even if you choose to nurse predominantly from one, consider pumping the other one.